Help make the world a better place

 - Essay quality will be a major factor in the admission to the program.
 It is strongly suggested that you proofread your essay for proper grammar prior to submission.

 - Applicants chosen for the interview will be notified by email.
-The Women in Science interviews with Dr. Manasseh and/or Dr. Rhee will be conducted during the third and fourth weeks of April.
+The Women in Science interviews with Dr. Rhee will be conducted during the second and third weeks of April.
 There will be no make-up time for the interviews.

 - Decisions will be made by the end of April.